Lms24/gh-sentry-javascript-16137-vercel-ai-esm/README.md

-# OpenTelemetry AI and `import-in-the-middle` Error Reproduction
+# Vercel AI and `import-in-the-middle` Error Reproduction

 This repository demonstrates an error that occurs when using Sentry with Vercel AI SDK in ESM